hrsto/time-based-one-time-password/README.md

 ## Usage

+Install Google Authenticator from the google play store and set it up for time based passwords and give it a shared secret.
+Then:

 ```java
 TimeOneTimePassword.HMACSHA1.oneTimePassword("mysharedsecrethere"); //uses the defaults of 0 unix start time, 30 seconds interval steps, and 6 pin length
 TimeOneTimePassword.HMACSHA1.oneTimePassword("mysharedsecrethere", 6); //with pin length